 - All financial transactions performed by a company are taxed at 0.3%.
 The payments of salaries, pensions, and taxes are not taxed.
 (It is good to know indeed that you do not have to pay a tax on a tax payment!)

-Notwithstanding the large number of taxes in Serbia, the tax load that the company has to bear is not a heavy one due to the low tax rates.
+Notwithstanding the relatively large number of taxes in Serbia, the tax load that the company has to bear is not a heavy one due to the flexible and transparent nature of the system.

 Serbia offers favorable conditions to foreign business people who want to make profits in the country.
-At the same time, there are also some attractive opportunities for those who pursue different goals such as asset protection, for example.
+At the same time, there are also some attractive opportunities for those who pursue different goals such as asset protection or family office management, for example.

 Taxes in Serbia: additional opportunities for individuals

-In addition to corporate taxes, there is individual taxation in Serbia as well.
-The tax rates applied in the country make it attractive for business immigration.
+In addition to corporate taxes, there is of course individual taxation in Serbia as well.
+The tax rates applied make Serbia attractive for business immigration.

 It is quite easy to acquire a legal and tax residency in Serbia.
-This move would allow you to optimize your business and diversify risks.
+This move would allow you to optimise your business and diversify risks.

-Physical entities have to pay the following taxes in Serbia:
+Physical persons have to pay the following taxes in Serbia: